earthly/website/blog/_posts/2022-09-08-devetools-for-k8s.md

 Another option that you should consider when you start working with Kubernetes is [Earthly](https://earthly.dev/).
 It's a great tool for setting up your [CI/CD](/blog/ci-vs-cd) pipeline, and it integrates the best parts of Makefiles and Dockerfiles.

 {% include cta/cta1.html %}

-## Outside Article Checklist

-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images